 Roberto is from Apulia (Puglia).
-He holds a Bachelor’s Degree in Foreign Language and Literature, a Master’s Degree in Theory and Practice of Translation, and a CEDILS Certificate in Teaching Italian as a Foreign Language.
+He holds a Bachelor’s Degree in Foreign Languages and Literatures, a Master’s Degree in Theory and Practice of Translation, and a CEDILS Certificate in Teaching Italian as a Foreign Language.
 His studies focused on applied linguistics and technical-scientific translation.

-Before coming to New Zealand, he has studied, travelled, and worked for few years in Spain, Ireland, and Australia.
+Before coming to New Zealand, he has studied, travelled, and worked in Spain, Ireland, and Australia.
 In Adelaide, Roberto was a language assistant in primary and high schools for the Dante Alighieri Society of South Australia.
 He moved to Christchurch in 2014.

 Roberto also organises the Italian Book Club.